RasppleII/a2server/docs/ivanx/a2server_recovery.md

 * Quit VirtualBox.

-* If after using the fix tool, you still can\'t connect from your Apple II, [Log in to your Pi](a2server_raspberrypi_login.md) and type `a2server-setup`
+* If after using the fix tool, you still can't connect from your Apple II, [Log in to your Pi](a2server_raspberrypi_login.md) and type `a2server-setup`